Vaberer/audio_time_shifting/README.md

 # Audio Time Shifting
-Determine time shift between two audio files
+Determining time shift between two audio files.

 The result of the function is number of seconds:
 <p align="center">